Danny4life/Danny4life/README.md

 ### Hi there 👋

-- 🔭 I am Segun Osiki, currently working as an Associate Software Engineer at Decagon.
+- 🔭 I am Segun Osiki, currently working as a Java Developer at Decagon.
 - I am a full stack software engineer and a technical writer.
 - 💬 Ask me about tech stuffs.
 - 🔭 Intrest: playing chess, playing guitar.